beaumanvienna/vulkan/application/lucre/sceneDescriptions/auto-generated/lucrePromptDrivenSceneAuthoring.md

    Declares *what assets exist*, their semantic meaning, and placement conventions.

 3. **Scene Description (runtime)**
-   A concrete, fully expanded Lucre scene description JSON consumed directly by the engine.
+   A concrete, fully expanded [Lucre Scene Description JSON](https://github.com/beaumanvienna/vulkan/blob/master/application/lucre/sceneDescriptions/lucreSceneDescriptionSpec.md) consumed directly by the engine.

 Natural‑language prompts are used to *generate* steps (2) and (3).